Updated June 28, 2023

-This is the first, and only, pulled pork recipe we’ve ever used; because it’s that good!
-A barbecue sauce recipe follows, or you can buy ready-made sauce.
+Pulled Pork recipes abound, but this is the first and only pulled pork recipe we’ve ever used; because it’s that good!
+Also, an easy barbecue sauce recipe follows the pork recipe, or you can buy ready-made sauce.

 Plan ahead, as the meat should marinate for 1-2 days.

 This is a dry rub marinade and that fact just makes the recipe so much easier than you might expect.

 In a pinch you can shorten the marinate time if you need to.
 I like to brush off some of the seasoning before cooking but if you are shortening the marinade time I would probably leave most of the seasoning on.